kyouko-taiga/swift-thoughts/tutorial/03-functions_and_closures.md

 ```

 In the above example,
-the type inference fails because there's no way to infer the type of `someArgument`.
+the type inference fails because there is no way to infer the type of `someArgument`.
-In that case, the closure should be typed explicitly:
+In that case, the closure must be typed explicitly:

 ```swift
 let block: (String) -> String = { someArgument in